COMPETITIVE GOVERNANCE

 The Military Corporation (MC) Sector is established.

-The purpose of the Military Corporation Sector is to produce a military capable of defending America.
+The purpose of the Military Corporation Sector is to produce a military force capable of defending America.

-All military personnel and all military forces must be in a qualified Military Corporation MC.
+All military personnel and all military forces must be part of a qualified Military Corporation (MC).

-A qualified MC is defined by the MC having at least 1% and no more than 10% of the total of all military capabilities as defined by Sector 9's Military Capabilities System.
+A qualified MC is defined as having at least 1% and no more than 10% of the total of all military capabilities, as defined by Sector 9's Military Capabilities System.

 Subcontractors with less than 0.1% of total military funding do not need to be publicly owned corporations; subcontractors may contract with multiple qualified MCs; subcontractors are considered in the MC's issuing the contracts.

-An official qualified MC may not own stock or have a controlling interest in another qualified MC.
+An officially qualified MC may not own stock or hold a controlling interest in another qualified MC.

 50 MCs will be created to start the transition.

-An MC's product is supplying military capabilities to America.
+An MC's product is providing military capabilities to America.

-Every MC and CRA controls attaining, training, and maintaining military forces.
+Every MC and CRA controls the attainment, training, and maintenance of military forces.

-Every military member and every member of Sector 6, 7, 8, 9, and 10 must pledge allegiance to America, to this Constitution, to the DFP leader, the CIC leader, and the MAA leader with each, a distinct set of authorities.
+Every military member and every member of Sectors 6, 7, 8, 9, and 10 must pledge allegiance to America, to this Constitution, and to the DFP, CIC, and MAA executive leaders, each with a distinct set of authorities.
+The Federal Parent Sector Board must establish distinct, detailed pledges.

 Sector 9.
 Military Capability System (MCS)